At less than 3% of Total Cases, India’s Active Caseload of 2.89 lakh continues to retreat

 With the expansion of testing infrastructure, States/UTs that have positivity rate more than the national average are also registering a decline in their positivity rate.

-75.87% of the new recovered cases are observed to be concentrated in 10 States/UTs.
+75.87 per cent of the new recovered cases are observed to be concentrated in 10 States/UTs.

 Kerala has reported the maximum number of single day recoveries with 5,057 newly recovered cases.